rez-go/constraints/README.md

 ## Hacking

 - We are still in designing stage.
 Anything could be suggested to be changed.
-- We limit the dependencies only to Go's stdlib.
+We want some discussions.
+- We want to make this to be practical and relevant to real-world usages.
+  Any examples of real-world usage will be much appreciated.
 - We won't include rules which don't have strict, static constraints.
   We might won't even include rules for standard formats.
-  We will never include validations for formats like phone numbers (it's very dynamic), email addresses, domains and postal addresses.
+  We will never include validations for formats like phone numbers, email addresses, internet domains and postal addresses.
   We should provide enough facilities to others to provide module for certain type of validation.
 - We might want to limit this module to contain only the contracts and limited utilites, and put common constraints into their own module (discuss!).
+- Generating constraints for other systems, e.g., JSON schema, must be done in external module.
+We haven't actually designed this module the for this kind of usage.
+Built in rules must not know about other systems but they must provide enough information for other modules to generate the the rules in their own format from built-in rules.

+### Technical Constraints

+We limit the dependencies only to Go's stdlib.

 ## References